How to unclog faucet

 How often should I clean my faucet aerator?

-It's a good idea to clean your faucet aerator every few months to prevent clogs from building up.
+It's a good idea to clean your faucet aerator every 6 months to a year to prevent clogs.

 Connect with certified professionals in your area